ArkEcosystemArchive/docs-legacy/docs/releases/v2.3/migrating_2.2_2.3.md

 ## Upgrade steps

-::: warning
+::: tip Follow the steps
-Be sure to complete all of the following changes before you continue to upgrade to the latest version.
+Be sure to complete all of the following steps before you continue to upgrade with the `ark update` command to the latest version.
 :::

 ### Step 1.
 Adjusting Configuration (new logger package)

-Since 2.3 we ship an additional logger implementation, `@arkecosystem/core-logger-pino`.
+Core v2.3 ships with an additional logger implementation, the `@arkecosystem/core-logger-pino`.
 We advise you to switch to the new package, to do so open the `~/.config/ark-core/<network>/plugins.js` file (e.g. for mainnet using nano you would run `nano ~/.config/ark-core/mainnet/plugins.js`), locate the `@arkecosystem/core-logger-winston` plugin and replace it like shown below.

 1. Open the file `~/.config/ark-core/mainnet/plugins.js`